All the news from Musical Futures International

 I’ve really enjoyed teaching this new curriculum, I think the students have made amazing progress and I am really excited about what more they will be able to achieve in Year 8 & 9 because of it.
 Looking back at what we aimed for and evaluating, I'd like to try interleaving some of the approaches more, so instead of doing Just Play for one term, perhaps spread it out more over the year to ensure students don't lose those instrumental skills they learnt in term 1.

-If you happen to be in Asia in November why not come and join us at Shrewsbury International School, Bangkok for two days of amazing Musical Futures learning, you’ll leave with some amazing approaches and resources and hopefully some new friends.
+If you happen to be in Asia in January why not come and join us at Shrewsbury International School, Bangkok for two days of amazing Musical Futures International learning, you’ll leave with some amazing approaches and resources and hopefully some new friends.
 For more information visit our registration page here.

 Steve Jackman is Head of Academic Music at Shrewsbury International School Bangkok.
 With more than 12 years of experience in the classroom, leading successful music departments, he also has experience as a Music and Music Technology examiner for Edexcel and AQA.
 Since moving to South East Asia Steve has brought Musical Futures to KL and Bangkok working as their Asia Programme Co-ordinator and also recently presented a series of workshops at Musical Futures’ ‘The Big Gig 2018’ in Melbourne, Australia.
 As an Apple Distinguished Educator and trainer, he specialises in the effective use of technology in the classroom and is currently studying for an MA in Digital Education at the University of Edinburgh.